Xetibo/ReSet-Doc/sections/technologies.typ

   beyond the typical "Hello World" for UI programs.
 A good documented toolkit can reduce the development time by a lot.
 - Features | weight: 0.3\
-  ReSet does not need a many features, however, ReSet does require proper support for the platform in question.
+  ReSet does not need many features, however, ReSet does require proper support for the platform in question.

 //  familiarity: 0.3,